 - Skin problems like extensive acne breakouts (reaching neck, chest, and back), acanthosis nigricans (dark patches on the skin).

 Your menstrual cycle can be distorted by the irregularity in hormone levels brought about by polycystic ovarian syndrome.
-This was stated earlier.

 Or you may suffer from amenorrhea, in which there is no menstruation at all.

-It becomes difficult to plan conception when you don’t even know when next your period is going to be.
+Thus, it becomes difficult to plan conception when you don’t even know when next your period is going to be.

 3. Polycystic ovaries